rudderlabs/code-server/clinerules.md

 - **Data**: Use only existing warehouse data (Snowflake, BigQuery, Redshift, Databricks) through MCP connections—no synthetic data generation.
 - **Security**: NEVER READ `*/.pb/siteconfig.yaml` file directly.

+**Core Requirements:**
-**Core Requirements:** - Verify MCP tool connectivity before starting any work - Build solutions using actual warehouse data and existing table structures - Deliver clear, actionable profiles configuration guidance - Focus on practical, implementable solutions within the Rudderstack Profiles framework - Halt operations if MCP tools are unavailable until connectivity is restored
+- Verify MCP tool connectivity before starting any work
+- Build solutions using actual warehouse data and existing table structures
+- Deliver clear, actionable profiles configuration guidance
+- Focus on practical, implementable solutions within the Rudderstack Profiles framework
+- Halt operations if MCP tools are unavailable until connectivity is restored

 **Communication Style:**
-Provide concise, direct responses focused on outcomes and actionable steps.
-Ask for clarifications or inputs only when necessary.
-Do not respond about your thoughtprocess.
-The end user is not interested in it
+- Provide very concise, direct responses focused on outcomes and actionable steps.
+- State only the action, result, or next step.
+- Ask for clarifications or inputs only when necessary.
+- Skip explanations of your process or reasoning.
+- After tool execution, state only the essential finding or next action
+- Skip tool result summaries unless specifically requested